With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreSpero Counseling And Wellness Center is one of mental health facilities in Mount Vernon, Illinois, located at 107 Shiloh Drive, 62864 zip code.
 Spero Counseling And Wellness Center provides outpatient treatment.
-Spero Counseling And Wellness Center provides couples/family therapy, individual psychotherapy and behavior modification to young adults, adults and seniors 65 or older.
+Spero Counseling And Wellness Center provides dialectical behavior therapy, couples/family therapy and group therapy to young adults, adults and seniors 65 or older.

 Learn MoreSsm Health Saint Marys Hospital Centralia Campus is a mental health clinic in Centralia, IL, located at 400 North Pleasant Avenue, 62801 zip code area.
 Ssm Health Saint Marys Hospital Centralia Campus provides outpatient treatment and hospital inpatient treatment.
-Ssm Health Saint Marys Hospital Centralia Campus offers cognitive behavioral therapy, individual psychotherapy and activity therapy to young adults, seniors 65 or older and adults.
+Ssm Health Saint Marys Hospital Centralia Campus offers couples/family therapy, activity therapy and cognitive behavioral therapy to young adults, adults and seniors 65 or older.
 Ssm Health Saint Marys Hospital Centralia Campus also supports seniors or older adults.
-Additional services offered at Ssm Health Saint Marys Hospital Centralia Campus include suicide prevention services, integrated primary care services and diet and exercise counseling.
+Additional services offered at Ssm Health Saint Marys Hospital Centralia Campus include integrated primary care services, suicide prevention services and diet and exercise counseling.

 Learn MorePerry County Counseling Center Inc is a mental health center in Du Quoin, Illinois, located at 1016 South Madison Street, Suite A, 62832 zip code.
 Perry County Counseling Center Inc provides outpatient treatment.
-Perry County Counseling Center Inc offers cognitive behavioral therapy, behavior modification and individual psychotherapy to young adults, seniors 65 or older and children / adolescents.
-More services available at Perry County Counseling Center Inc include family psychoeducation, case management and illness management and recovery.
+Perry County Counseling Center Inc offers behavior modification, trauma therapy and couples/family therapy to seniors 65 or older, adults and children / adolescents.
+More services available at Perry County Counseling Center Inc include illness management and recovery, supported employment and psychosocial rehabilitation services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.